sapphirecheats/osu-multiaccount-guide/README.md

 * **Week 3**: **100pp+** per play.
 Gain pp gradually | **500pp+ - free to roam**.

 # Final notes and gameplay tips:
+* It is **HIGHLY** recommended to login in-game with "Remember password" unchecked, so you are always signed out every time you open osu! (to prevent accidentally logging in with real HWID).
+Or just log out after every osu! session.
 * Before setting significant plays, increase playcount by a large factor in order to make your vast increase in skill less suspicious.
 * Avoid blatant settings to prevent manual bans.
 * Make sure to switch spoofer profiles when logging into other accounts.